roblox-integrations/roblox-photoshop/README.md

 It also tracks new integration releases and could be a great way to discover better creative workflows for Roblox.

-Today, Roblox Integration Hub supports **Photoshop**, and it can be extended with other tools like Blender, Figma, FMOD Studio and more!
+Today, Roblox Integration Hub supports image editing with **Photoshop**, support for Blender is coming next, and it can be expended with apps like Figma, FMOD Studio and more!

 # Contributions
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.